trialsnet-tuiasi-public/grafana-plugin-actions/publish-report/README.md

 # Publish Playwright report

 This Action publishes Playwright reports to the `releng-pipeline-artifacts-dev` bucket in GCS.
 It authenticates to GCP using the `artifacts-uploader-service-account` service account secret which is defined in Vault.
-Only repositories within the Grafana organization has permissions to pull this secret, so this Action is not usable for respositories in other organizations.
+Only repositories within the Grafana organization has permissions to pull this secret, so this Action is not usable for respositories outside the organization.

-The path to the report inside the bucket will be `<repository-name>/<pr-number>/<grafana-version>/index.html`.
+The report will be published to the following path inside the bucket: `<repository-name>/<pr-number>/<grafana-version>/index.html`.
 If the report was successfully published, a link to the report is added to the Github workflow summary.

 ## Inputs

 ### `path` (optional)

 The path to the folder that contains the files that you would like to upload.
-If `path` argument is not provided, it's assumed that the report is in the `playwright-report` folder.
+If `path` argument is not provided, it's assumed that the report is in the `playwright-report` folder which is the default report output path for Playwright.

 ## How to use?

 A Playwright report is only generated in case Playwright tests were executed, so you may want to add a condition to the `publish-report` step that ensures the workflow wasn't cancelled before the execution of the tests took place.
-Since this Action only works for repositories in the Grafana organization, you can include a check for that in the step condition.
+Since this Action only works for repositories in the Grafana organization, you can include a check for that in the step condition too.

 ### Using the default report path.